Barandis/kessel/src/docs/guide/parsers.md

  https://opensource.org/licenses/MIT
 -->

-We all probably have a vague notion of what a parser is: it's some code that reads a piece of a longer string of text.
+Most programmers probably have a good intuitive idea of what a parser is: it's some code that reads a piece of a longer string of text.
 By that reckoning, this might be the world's simplest parser:

 ```javascript
 const parser = text => {